OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

           | GGX = 1 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">sets the normalized distribution function for the moisture specular.
+        <p class="scene-class-attr-comment">sets the normalized distribution function for the moisture specular.
 GGX is currently isotropic only</p>

     </p>